carlsednaoui/ouibounce/README.md

 });
 ```

-### IE8 Support
+### Legacy JS engines
-If you'd like Ouibounce to work in IE8, you'll need to add a shim such as [es5-shim](https://github.com/es-shims/es5-shim).
+If you'd like Ouibounce to work in legacy JS engines (IE8 and below, for example), you'll need to add a shim such as [es5-shim](https://github.com/es-shims/es5-shim).

 ### Miscellaneous